dejw/vip/README.markdown

 ### No root privileges

-You can type `vip --init` in your home directory, add aliases to your `~/.bashrc` file and enjoy the new way of working with `python` and `pip` in a shell, where you cannot install packages globally in the system.
+You can type `vip init` in your home directory, add aliases to your `~/.bashrc` file and enjoy the new way of working with `python` and `pip` in a shell, where you cannot install packages globally in the system.

 `rvm` does the same thing.

 ### Self-contained projects